-All adjustments and modifications that are made within the first six months after delivery are considered part of the purchase price.
+All adjustments and modifications to a wheeled mobility system that are made within the first six months after delivery are considered part of the purchase price.
 However, DME that has been delivered to the client's home and then found to be inappropriate for the client's condition will not be eligible for an upgrade within the first six months following purchase unless there had been a significant change in the client's condition, as documented by the physician familiar with the client.